department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/AddressUpdateFlow.md

 title: Address Update Flow
 ---

-Updating an address is a two step process with different option for what to send in the request body.
-Below are three scenarios for updating when the user has entered a valid address with a single match.
-A valid address with multiple suggested address matches.
+Updating an address is a two step process with different option for what to send in the request body.Below are three scenarios for updating when the user has entered a valid address with a single match.A valid address with multiple suggested address matches.
 And when a user has entered what the validation service considers and invalid addres but the user would like to override that and use it anyway.

 ## Single match valid address